Welcome to the SSQQ

 Christmas Puzzle dates back

 to 1996.
-Marla Jennings (not my wife Marla) was an instructor at my dance studio.
-One
+Marla Jennings (not my wife Marla) was a dance instructor at my

-night at Christmas time, Marla handed me a sheet of paper with 24 blurry images.
+night at the studio about a week before Christmas, Marla handed me a sheet of paper with 24 blurry images.
 She said

 they were clues that represented well-known Christmas Carols.
 The idea was to